I Tested GetResponse for 30 Days: The Honest & Surprising Results (2026 Review)

 When I switched from sending traffic to a generic homepage and instead used a dedicated landing page with a lead magnet, the conversion rate improved noticeably.

-Blog traffic → free checklist → email signup → nurture sequence
+Example funnel: Blog traffic → free checklist → email signup → nurture sequence.
+This immediately created a more measurable conversion path.

 Better Follow-Up Automation

 Before automation, visitors would often leave after reading one page.
+With GetResponse, I created a simple 5-email nurture workflow that helped re-engage visitors who would otherwise disappear.

 Sequence example: